 Admittedly, it is not a simple task creating a sales pipeline and many contacts fall through the cracks.
 To resolve this challenge, some companies have invested in systems, even though this is still not a panacea to pipeline management.
 As with any system, GIGO (Garbage In Garbage Out) applies.

 Management decisions do not necessarily benefit the sale

 The vast majority of companies, however, simply can’t afford them and yet their salespeople must still have a pipeline and manage it effectively if they are to thrive.
 Sales administrators can help with this and many do.
 As with sales management systems though, sales administrators in practice tend to primarily serve the institution, not the individual; they help in making management, not sales decisions.

 The two are not necessarily aligned and, in fact, the former can compromise the latter.
 “Ignore that sale”, the manager says.
 “It’s not coming through.”
 The objective system may show that, but only the progressive seller understands the subjective ‘system’ which ultimately determines success or failure of the sale.
 Effective managers take both into consideration by engaging the seller, or the buyer, to get a feel of things before passing judgment.

 Unfortunately, unchecked, the system can become a salesperson’s crutch.
 “I am waiting to see what management says about the sale,” is a sign of absconding responsibility and inevitably losing the sale.

 Progressive sellers use the system as the sales report they detest doing.
 But they stay ahead of the sale, sensibly defending its position in the pipeline irrespective of what the system says.

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 101
+Thank you.Views – 404